camarman/FFLocker/README.md

 I have programmed the code so that when you decrypt the file/folder, a new file/folder will be created as a precaution against entering the wrong password.
 After the decryption is complete, you can permanently delete the encrypted file/folder via a single command.

->WARNING :exclamation: Even your password is wrong, the program will decrypt the file/folder and produce a result, *if it has a sufficient number of characters (byte number)*.
+>:exclamation:WARNING: Even your password is wrong, the program will decrypt the file/folder and produce a result, *if it has a sufficient number of characters (byte number)*.
 In this case, be careful about deleting the encrypted file/folder since the decrypted one will be unreadable due to the wrong password.
 As for advice, always open and read the decrypted file/folder before you delete the encrypted one.

 ## Examples

 ### File Locker

-A snapshot from the encryption process of a text file
+A snapshot from the encryption process of a file

-A snapshot from the decryption process of the same text file
+A snapshot from the decryption process of the same file

 ### Folder Locker

-A snapshot from the encryption process of a test folder
+A snapshot from the encryption process of a folder

-A snapshot from the decryption process of a test folder
+A snapshot from the decryption process of a folder